IzaacMammadov/docs.urbit.org/content/courses/hoon-school/G-trees.md

 collections of values which occupy the tails of cells, leading to a rightwards-branching tree representation.
-(Although this may seem extravagant, it has effectively no bearing on efficiency in and of itself—that's a function of the algorithms working with the data.)
+(Although this may seem extravagant, it has effectively no bearing on efficiency in and of itself-that's a function of the algorithms working with the data.)

 ### Exercise:  Map Nouns to Tree Diagrams